AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/notificaiton-profiles.md

 1. Log in to Admin Console at [`https://adminconsole.adobe.com`](https://adminconsole.adobe.com) if you are not still logged in.

+1. Ensure that you have selected the appropriate organization.

 1. From the **Overview** page, select **Adobe Experience Manager as a Cloud Service** from the **Products and services** card.

 1. Select the **Users** tab from the top navigation.

-1. If the federated ID already exists for the team member whom you want to add to a notification group, located that user in the list and click it.
-Otherwise skip to the section [Add New Users to Groups.](#add-user)
+1. If the federated ID already exists for the team member whom you want to add to a notification profile, located that user in the list and click it.
+Otherwise skip to the section [Add New Users to Profiles.](#add-user)

 1. In the **Products** section of the user details window, click the ellipsis button and then select **Edit**.

 1. In the **Edit products** window, click the pencil button below the **Select products** heading to begin product selection.

-1. Select **Adobe Experience Manager as a Cloud Service** and assign one or both of the new groups to the user.
+1. Select **Adobe Experience Manager as a Cloud Service** and assign one or both of the new profiles to the user.

    * **Incident Notification - Cloud Service**
    * **Proactive Notification - Cloud Service**